soundpress/RulesOfNYC/docs/c01/index.rst

 (a) Scope.
 These requirements apply to flameproofed combustible materials used for decorative or other purposes within special occupancy structures as defined in § 27-4266 and other places of public assembly as provided in § 27-4266.

 (b) General requirements.
-It shall be unlawful for any person to use any decorations, drape, curtain or scenery used for artistic enhancement, which is made of combustible material, unless painted or saturated with a non-combustible material or liquid or otherwise rendered safe against fire to the satisfaction of the Fire Commissioner and in accordance with the requirements of these rules, in any building of a public character, including a hotel, theatre, restaurant, public hall, department store, and a building used or intended to be used for purposes of public assembly, amusement or instruction, and a building where large numbers of persons congregate  except as exempted in § 12-02(g).
+It shall be unlawful for any person to use any decorations, drape, curtain or scenery used for artistic enhancement, which is made of combustible material, unless painted or saturated with a non-combustible material or liquid or otherwise rendered safe against fire to the satisfaction of the Fire Commissioner and in accordance with the requirements of these rules, in any building of a public character, including a hotel, theatre, restaurant, public hall, department store, and a building used or intended to be used for purposes of public assembly, amusement or instruction, and a building where large numbers of persons congregate  except as exempted in 2 RCNY § 12-02(g).
 After flameproofing, such processing as ironing, sewing and normal handling shall have no detrimental effects on the treatment of the material.

 (c) Approval of materials and methods used in flameproofing textiles, etc. No materials or methods for flameproofing combustible materials for use under these rules shall be used unless approved by the Board.

 (d) Flameproofing properties.
-The flameproofed material, when subjected to the test described in § 12-02(e), shall meet the following requirements as to fire-retardant prop- erties.
+The flameproofed material, when subjected to the test described in 2 RCNY § 12-02(e), shall meet the following requirements as to fire-retardant prop- erties.

    (1) Flashing.
 No flashing shall occur at any time on the length of the test specimen.
 A flashing due to fuzz or bad edges may be disregarded.